-The Empty Arms Companion Program is based on the program that Share has successfully run in the Midwest for many years.
+The Empty Arms Companion Program is based on a program that Share has successfully run in the Midwest for many years.
 Our local program is now in place at Cooley Dickinson Hospital, Baystate Franklin Medical Center, Holyoke Medical Center, and Mercy Medical Center in Springfield.
-Empty Arms has six trained, experienced companions who are on call to these birth centers to assist families who are experiencing a stillbirth or newborn death.
-We are also willing to come upon request to Baystate Medical Center.
+Empty Arms has eight trained, experienced companions who are on call to these birth centers to assist families who are experiencing a stillbirth or newborn death.
+We are in the process of expanding our services to include Baystate Medical Center in Springfield, which will complete our expansion to cover all of the Pioneer Valley.
 Our Empty Arms Peer Companions are bereaved parents who have been involved in Empty Arms for at least four years and have felt ready to move into the role of offering support to others.
 When the hospital calls in a companion, that companion helps in a multitude of ways:

 Companions provide emotional support...

 By listening to a family's story, helping them to make difficult decisions, and when appropriate, sharing their own experience.
 Parents facing the imminent or recent death of their baby are often in shock, and the presence of a non-judgmental, available person can be immeasurably helpful.
 The presence of a companion in a hospital at the time of the loss ensures that the family gets the emotional support that they need from a caring, empathetic person who has experienced a similar loss.

 Companions help staff with the time consuming process of creating the mementos that the family will cherish.